lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 The much longer "full derivation" in the tab above is to avoid using the KL divergence for an unnormalized pdf, which is improper; but it is the same thing.

 We can famously [derive the ELBO using Jensen's inequality](https://en.wikipedia.org/wiki/Evidence_lower_bound#Deriving_the_ELBO), but it adds an unnecessary and potentially misleading "approximate" step, when we apply the inequality.
-I prefer the almost trivial derivation above, which shows the relationship between the ELBO and the KL divergence purely algebraically.<d-footnote>You still need Jensen's to show that the KL divergence is non-negative; but subjectively that feels just a property of the KL instead of being the ELBO doing something shady.</d-footnote>
+I prefer the almost trivial derivation above, which shows the relationship between the ELBO and the KL divergence purely algebraically.

+(You still need Jensen's to show that the KL divergence is non-negative; but subjectively that feels just a property of the KL instead of being the ELBO doing something shady.)

 {% enddetails %}